What are the Benefits of Digital Transformation to Banking businesses?

 Better Customer Experience

-When setting out on Digital Transformation, most banks would put “customer experience” first in their agenda.
+When setting out on Digital Transformation for Banking Sector, most banks would put “customer experience” first in their agenda.
 In Banking, customer experience is the combination of all experiences when interacting with banks through different touchpoints.
 These include online banking systems, call centers, emails, online advertising, and even social media.To enhance customer experience, most banks are applying these strategies:

 - Developing customer-centric mobile app: for banks, mobile banking applications have become a must.
 The new generation of customers demands to access banking services from anywhere, and at any time.
 Developing multi-purpose and user-centric mobile applications, banks find it easier to attract and engage customers while still being able to reduce operational costs.

 - Electronic Know-your-Customer (eKYC): a great first impression would largely determine how great an entire customer experience.
 For most banks, this first impression happens during customer onboarding.
 While in the past, onboarding required customers to fill piles of papers and wait in long lines at the banks, which is time-wasting and troublesome.
 Now thanks to eKYC, banks can digitize the onboarding process, thereby eliminating much of the paperwork involved, reducing costs, and improving customer experience.

 - Hyper-personalization: Whereas traditional personalization applies predictive analytics to tailor products and messaging to a specific segment of customers, hyper-personalization focuses on the individual customer.
 It’s a combination of predictive analytics, AI, and machine learning so that banks can offer hyper-targeted, one-on-one products and marketing messages.